-Mauritius is a relative newcomer to the world of golf tourism – the first major development at Le Paradis only opened in the mid 1990s - but it punches well above its weight with six Championship-quality 18-hole courses.
-Allied to the island's unrivaled reputation for luxury facilities and friendly customer service, it is the destination of choice for many of today's discerning golf tourists.
+Mauritius is a relative newcomer to the world of golf tourism – the first major development at Paradis Beachcomber Golf Resort & Spa only opened in the mid 1990s.
+However, it punches well above its weight, with ten 18-hole Championship courses island wide.
+Many are award-winning, and play host to prestigious tournaments.
+Most are stay and play courses, which coupled with the islands’ reputation for luxury accommodation, service and facilities, make Mauritius a great choice for discerning golfers.

-Currently Air Mauritius allows them to be carried free as an addition to your baggage allowance, while British Airways counts them as part of your permitted weight.
-For more dedicated golfers who intend to play a lot this will be a factor to consider, while more occasional players may elect to hire locally.
+Golf clubs are carried free on Air Mauritius in addition to your baggage allowance, while British Airways counts them as part of your permitted weight.
+Occasional players may elect to hire locally.
 All courses have excellent, reputable brand names – Callaway, Taylormade, for example – to hire at about 20-25GBP per round.
 A handful of balls are generally included with hired clubs and sometimes an additional, chargeable supply.

 Soft spikes are the order of the day, and can be hired if necessary.